Mark Isbell of Isbell Farms is committed to agricultural practices that also benefit the environment.

 Part of something bigger

-The Isbells have been AgHeritage Farm Credit Services customers since 2004, and Mike appreciates that, with Farm Credit, he feels like he’s part of something bigger.
+The Isbells have been AgHeritage Farm Credit Services customers since 2004, and Mark appreciates that, with Farm Credit, he feels like he’s part of something bigger.
 This feeling is especially salient when he receives his annual patronage check.

 “The great thing about Farm Credit is that you're not just a customer, you're a member,” he said.
 “And as a member, you get to take advantage from the growth and the benefits that come to the organization through patronage.
 Depending on how Farm Credit did that year, you receive a certain percentage back of the interest and the costs that you've paid in the form of patronage.”

-Receiving that check makes Mike feel like he’s part of the greater Farm Credit community.
+Receiving that check makes Mark feel like he’s part of the greater Farm Credit community.
 “It's always nice to get that as an added benefit and a reminder that you're in this together, that you’re part of something other than just being a customer,” he said.

 The Farm Credit difference

-“The best thing about Farm Credit has been customer service,” Mike said.
+“The best thing about Farm Credit has been customer service,” Mark said.
 “Not everybody has the expertise or the knowledge about how things work on a farm.
 But having a partner like Farm Credit that we can work with that really understands agriculture makes a really big difference.”